 - 1. Advertise for the position.
 Career & Employment Services allows departments to post work study positions on Career Connections. - 2.
 Schedule & conduct interviews.
 Require candidates to provide a work study award slip from LCC's Financial Aid department. - 3.
-Call HR with the student's full name and DOB so HR can conduct a background check prior to hire. - 4.
+Contact HR with the student's full name and DOB so HR can conduct a background check prior to hire. - 4.
 Once the work study is hired, complete the Federal and State Work Study Referral form (found on HR webpage) - 5.
-On or before the first day of employment, the work study employee must go to Payroll to complete documents.
+On or before the first day of employment, the work study employee must go to HR to complete new hire paperwork.
 They need to bring appropriate I-9 documentation to verify their eligibility to work (Driver's license & SS card works great) within three days of their first day of employment.